Applying for a place at The Charvil Piggott Primary School

-All applications for The Piggott School or the Charvil Piggott Primary School should be sent in the first instance to Wokingham Borough Council.
+All applications for The Charvil Piggott Primary School should be made to the Local Authority in which you reside.
 All applications will then be forwarded to Wokingham Borough Council and subsequently The Piggott School for processing.

 For further information, please visit: